woohoolabs/zen/README.md

 ## Testing

 Woohoo Labs.
-Dicone has a PHPUnit test suite.
+Zen has a PHPUnit test suite.
 To run the tests, run the following command from the project folder after you have copied phpunit.xml.dist to phpunit.xml:

 ``` bash